PRIZM-Experiment/prizm-data-wrangling/README.md

 sqlite3 < build.sql
 ```

-If successful, this will have produced a file named `metadatabase.db` within the repositories directory.
+If successful, this will have produced a file named `metadatabase.db` within the repository's directory.

 ## Documentation